 Safety equipment such as safety glasses and gloves are some of the most important accessories to have when working a power tool.
 A running blade will churn up a lot of wood dust, which is why it’s vital to wear safety glasses and similar eye protection.

 The gloves will keep your fingers safe from sharp blades, and so will a blade guard.
-Our technical team also says it’s a good idea to wear a dust mask or reliable respirator for woodworking to prevent inhalation of dust particles, especially if you don’t have a very effective shop vac.
+I also say it’s a good idea to wear a dust mask or reliable respirator for woodworking to prevent inhalation of dust particles, especially if you don’t have a very effective shop vac.

 It’s imperative to keep your safety gear on even when you’re not operating a large machine.
 Surface planers and applying finishes can also pose some hazards.
-Our woodworking pros suggest wearing latex gloves if you need to have more freedom of movement.
+I suggest wearing latex gloves if you need to have more freedom of movement.

 4. Wear Appropriate Clothing